 Once you have data flowing into Klaviyo, the Analytics Tab on the Dashboard is a great way to visualize the data points and trends that matter most to your business.

-On your Dashboard, you can navigate to the Analytics tab to see the four default views Klaviyo provides out-of-the-box.
+On your Dashboard, you can navigate to the Analytics tab to see the five default views Klaviyo provides out-of-the-box.
 These views contain fully customizable graphs and charts of metrics syncing into Klaviyo, as well as a timeframe selector.

 You can edit the default views and create as many additional views as you'd like.
 This is useful if different members of your team are responsible for the performance of different areas.
 For example, team members that manage flows may spend most of their time on a flow-focused performance view.
 Someone that manages all marketing components may want a cross-functional view that shows highlights across business, campaign, and flow performance.

 The Analytics tab supports drag-and-drop functionality, so you can reorder graphs and charts to create a layout that best suits your needs.

 If you would like to create a new analytics dashboard view, you can click the name of your current view to expose a dropdown menu.
 This is where you can toggle between views, and create a new one by clicking Create New View.